SoftBank Telecom

-SoftBank Telecom Corporation (ソフトバンクテレコム株式会社), previously as Japan Telecom Co.
-Ltd. (日本テレコム株式会社, Nippon Terekomu Kabushiki-gaisha) was a Japanese telephone company of the SoftBank group.
-It provides services to businesses and consumers in Japan.
-It provides long-distance telephone service, international call service, and direct connection fixed-line voice service.
-In addition, it engages in the billing and collecting fees for the telephony service; consulting, development and establishment of telecommunication system; and provision of information processing and providing service.
-On 1 April 2015 Softbank Telecom Corp. merged into Softbank Mobile Corp. and ceased to exist as a separate entity.
+SoftBank Telecom Corporation (ソフトバンクテレコム株式会社, Sofuto Banku Terekomu Kabushiki-gaisha) was a Japanese telephone company and part of the SoftBank group.
+It provided services to both businesses and consumers in Japan, including long-distance telephone service, international calling, and direct connection fixed-line voice service.
+The company also engaged in billing and fee collection for telephony services, consulting, development and establishment of telecommunication systems, as well as information processing and related services.
+On 1 April 2015, SoftBank Telecom Corporation merged into SoftBank Mobile Corporation and ceased to exist as a separate entity.